Wondering how much you’ll spend to take a cruise? We have specific estimates (using actual figures from the cruise

 Of course the world has changed since the health crisis.
 Nowhere is that more the case than with cruising.
 The entire industry was shut down for almost all of 2020 and slowly made its return in 2021 and picked up steam in 2022.

-But there have been big changes to cruise lines.
-Of course, health and safety measures have been introduced, but there are bigger changes that could impact the cost of a cruise.
+But just like on land, but there are bigger changes that could impact the cost of a cruise going forward.

 During the stop, the major cruise companies took on massive amounts of debt to survive.
 Now as cruising resumes, expect them to be focused on improving their balance sheets.
 That could involve higher pricing, if the market allows.
-Cruise lines have said repeatedly that demand is strong in later parts of 2022 and onboard spending is at considerably higher levels than before the pause.
+Cruise lines have said repeatedly that demand is strong and onboard spending is at considerably higher levels than before the pause.

 As well, several cruise lines sold off a number older, smaller ships.
 In general, older ships offer lower pricing.
 Along with the removal of older ships, this also reduces the capacity of cabins available.
 If demand returns, that could mean higher cruise prices in the future.